physiopy/physiopy.github.io/docs/community/contributorfile.md

     means that the PR is breaking backward compatibility.
 -   Minormod: These PRs call for a new minor release (0.+1.0).
 This means that the PR is **not** breaking backward compatibility.
--   BugFIX: These PRs close an issue labelled `bug`.
+-   BugFIX: These PRs close an issue labeled `bug`.
 They also increase the semantic versioning for fixes (+0.0.1).
 -   Internal: This PR contains changes to the internal API.
 It won\'t trigger a release, but it will be reported in the changelog.